sailpoint-oss/developer.sailpoint.com/docs/api/authentication.md

 Clients use this grant type in order to exchange a refresh token for a new `access_token` once the existing `access_token` has expired.
 This allows clients to continue to have a valid `access_token` without the need for the user to login as frequently.

-The OAuth 2.0 client you are using must have `REFRESH_TOKEN` as one of its grant types, and you would typically use this type in conjunction with another grant type, like `CLIENT_CREDENTIALS` or `AUTHORIZATION_CODE`:
+The OAuth 2.0 client you are using must have `REFRESH_TOKEN` and `AUTHORIZATION_CODE` as its grant types:

 ```json
 {